Thunk: Object-oriented programming

-Numerical calculations requiring evaluations at multiple points

-Routines for computations such as integration need to calculate an expression at multiple points.
-Call by name was used for this purpose in languages that didn't support closures or procedure parameters.

 Interoperability

 Thunks have been widely used to provide interoperability between software modules whose routines cannot call each other directly.
 This may occur because the routines have different calling conventions, run in different CPU modes or address spaces, or at least one runs in a virtual machine.
 A compiler (or other tool) can solve this problem by generating a thunk that automates the additional steps needed to call the target routine, whether that is transforming arguments, copying them to another location, or switching the CPU mode.
 A successful thunk minimizes the extra work the caller must do compared to a normal call.

 Much of the literature on interoperability thunks relates to various Wintel platforms, including MS-DOS, OS/2, Windows and .NET, and to the transition from 16-bit to 32-bit memory addressing.
 As customers have migrated from one platform to another, thunks have been essential to support legacy software written for the older platforms.
+UEFI CSM is another example to do thunk for legacy boot loaders.

 The transition from 32-bit to 64-bit code on x86 also uses a form of thunking (WoW64).
 However, because the x86-64 address space is larger than the one available to 32-bit code, the old "generic thunk" mechanism could not be used to call 64-bit code from 32-bit code.
 The only case of 32-bit code calling 64-bit code is in the WoW64's thunking of Windows APIs to 32-bit.